rosemadr/rosemadr/README.md

-## Hi there 👋 I'm Madi (she/her)
+## Hi there 👋 I'm Madi (she/they)
 ---
 A former publisher and Literature and Philosophy MA grad turned Software Engineer.
 You can see my very first coding attempts (of a literary bent of course!) saved for posterity in my will-compare repository – a project to compare versions of Hamlet.

-I have now been coding for 3+ years.
+I have now been a SWE for 3+ years.
 I have a mixed technical background, having original trained in Java, spent significant time doing data engineering, am now doing a Full-Stack role.
 I love learning new technologies and getting stuck in to the problem at hand.

 I am passionate about Sustainable Software Engineering and delivered a talk on the topic ("From Clean Code to Green Code") at JAX New York conference in October 2024.